SAP/node-rfc/doc/installation.md

 1. `SAPNWRFC_HOME\lib` directory is in your PATH environment variable
 2. SAP NWRFC SDK for your platform is installed, not Linux SDK for example on Windows system
-3. SAP NWRFC SDK 32bit is installed when runnung 32bit NodeJS, not 64bit SDK
+3. SAP NWRFC SDK 32bit is installed when runnung 32bit Node.js, not 64bit SDK

 `ImportError: DLL load failed: %1 is not a valid Win32 application`

-(Windows) This error occurs when SAP NWRFC Library 64bit version is installed on a system with 32bit version NodeJS.
+(Windows) This error occurs when SAP NWRFC Library 64bit version is installed on a system with 32bit version Node.js.

 ## Verify SAP NWRFC SDK release